 Welcome!
 I am a Ph.D. candidate in the department of Human Centered Design and Engineering (HCDE). at the University of Washington.
 I am honored that my research is supported by a Microsoft Research Dissertation Grant and a National Science Foundation Graduate Research Fellowship

 My most recent project presents the concept of interdependence as a frame for assistive technology design and research to complement prominent independence-focused technologies.
-Download our paper and learn more about this and my other projects here.
+We took up interdependence as it has been developed by disability justice activists and articulate it with case studies from empirical research of people with disabilities building access collectively.
+Download our ASSETS Conference Best Student Paper and learn more about this and my other projects here.